orcnd/royalApps/README.md

 # Welcome
-I'm orcun and this is sample project for royalApps assignment
+I'm orcun and this is sample project for working with rest api

 ## How it works
 this code uses laravel 9 + sqlite + bootstrap 5